BrunoComitre/python-resource-inventory/Python Annotations/PYTHON WEB.md

 - [Urllib](https://docs.python.org/3/library/urllib.html) - It's a Python module for searching URLs.
 - [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) - It's a Python package for analyzing HTML and XML documents.
 - [pywebview](https://github.com/r0x0r/pywebview) - pywebview is a lightweight cross-platform wrapper around a webview component that allows to display HTML content in its own native GUI window.
-- [Masonite ](https://github.com/MasoniteFramework/masonite) - Masonite is perfect for beginner developers getting into their first web applications as well as experienced devs that need to utilize the full potential of Masonite to get their applications done.
+- [Masonite](https://github.com/MasoniteFramework/masonite) - Masonite is perfect for beginner developers getting into their first web applications as well as experienced devs that need to utilize the full potential of Masonite to get their applications done.
+- [Toolz](https://github.com/pytoolz/toolz) - A set of utility functions for iterators, functions, and dictionaries.
+- [Hetty](https://github.com/dstotijn/hetty) - HTTP toolkit for security research.
+- [Pampy](https://github.com/santinic/pampy) - Pattern Matching for Python.

 [GO TO INDEX](#index)